Hobart and surrounds

 You’ll see Freycinet Vineyard before you pull over.
 Geoff and Susan planted their first vines in ’79 and in doing so, established one of the first commercial wineries on the east coast.
 Many more have followed since.

 If time allows, drop into the family owned Overtime Vineyard for stunning sea views served with pinot noir.
-A great time to visit is during the Bicheno Food and Wine Festival held 16-18 November overlooking Waubs Bay.
+A great time to visit is during the Bicheno Food and Wine Festival held mid November, overlooking Waubs Bay.

-Only 15 minutes from central Launceston, Josef Chromy Vineyard plays host to Effervescence 16-18 November.
+Only 15 minutes from central Launceston, Josef Chromy Vineyard plays host to Effervescence mid November each year.
 This celebration of sparkling includes masterclasses and degustation dining to tastings and beats with bubbles.

 In the Tamar Valley, Artentwine merges sculpture with wine across family-owned vineyards between September and November.
 Catch this event or venture up to Pipers Brook where flutes are filled with sparkling made in the traditional method.
 Must stops include Jansz and Clover Hill.